The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 #### Level 40

 New action: Edge of Darkness.
 This is a single-target version of Flood of Darkness.
-Because it offers less total potency than a multi-target Flood, it should only be used where you wouldn't otherwise be able to hit two or more enemies with Flood.
+Because its potency is slightly more than twice that of Flood, it should also be used in two-target situations.

 * Souleater combo on 1-2 targets.
 * Unleash on 3+ targets.
-* Edge of Darkness on 1 target.
+* Edge of Darkness on 1-2 targets.
-* Flood of Darkness on 2+ targets.
+* Flood of Darkness on 3+ targets.

 ## Levels 51-60